-- 1. Park the machine on a level surface and disengage the blade-control switch. - 2.
-Move the motion-control levers outward to the PARK position, shut off the engine, and wait for all moving parts to stop before leaving the operating position. - 3.
+- Park the machine on a level surface, and disengage the blade-control switch. - 2.
+Engage the parking brake, shut off the engine, and wait for all moving parts to stop before leaving the operating position. - 3.
 Locate the bypass levers on the frame on both sides of the engine. - 4.
-Move the bypass levers forward through the key hole and down to lock them in place (Figure 33).
+Move the bypass levers forward through the key hole and down to lock them in place (Figure 30).